r00k/uruguay/README.md

 # uruguay

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Notes and code for the talk I gave at RubyConf Uruguay.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Ben Orenstein

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.